MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-learning-app-overview.md

 localization_priority: Normal
 search.appverid:
 ms.collection:
-description: Use the Microsoft Teams Learning app to creates a central hub for learning where employees can share, assign, and learn from content libraries across an organization. f1.keywords:
+description: Use the Microsoft Teams Learning app to create a central hub for learning where employees can share, assign, and learn from content libraries across an organization. f1.keywords:
 appliesto:
   - Microsoft Teams